Lake Annecy from Talloires © French Moments

 Lake Annecy seen from the Col de la Forclaz © French Moments

 The Forclaz Pass or Col de la Forclaz (1150m) is situated between Talloires and Montmin on the D42 road.
-The view from the belvedere reveals the entire lake, as well as the Arcalod and the summits of the Bauges massif, the Dents de Lanfon, and the Tournette.
+The view from the belvedere reveals the entire lake, the Arcalod, and the Bauges massif’s summits, the Dents de Lanfon, and the Tournette.
 Spectacular is the word!

 The Angon Waterfalls